The issue of homelessness can be a very serious one, and even a wealthy country like the Netherlands has its fair share of homeless folks.

 While there are many reasons why people become homeless, each differing by country, huge debts remain the number one reason here in the Netherlands.

-Due to an economic crisis, for example, many people lose their jobs and then their homes because they can no longer pay their rents and debts or make their mortgage payments.
+Due to an economic crisis, for example, many people lose their jobs and then their homes because they can no longer pay their rent and debts or make their mortgage payments.

 While there may be no wars or catastrophic natural disasters in the Netherlands, people still become homeless because they find themselves in unfavourable financial situations due to the loss of a job, recession, mental problems or domestic abuse.